frickly-systems/ardep_fork/doc/debugging/index.rst

    For an overview of the host interface, see :ref:`on_board_debugger`.

-   After you connected the debugger to the host via USB-C, start the debugger session with ``gdb-multiarch /path/to/build/zephyr/zephyr.elf`` and run the following instructions to correctly configure the debugger:
+   After you connected the debugger to the host via USB-C, start the debugger session with ``arm-none-eabi-gdb /path/to/build/zephyr/zephyr.elf`` and run the following instructions to correctly configure the debugger:

    .. code-block:: sh